tntk-io/python-hub/DevOps Interview Tasks/Hackerrank Weather API/Readme.md

 ## Rest API

 You are responsible for collecting weather data from an external REST API service and parsing the results into a simplified format.
-In some cases, we may also only want to return records where the temperature is lower than n degrees.

 ## Problem Statement